 3. The third project, titled The Problem of Punishment: Renewing Critique is a collaborative, interdisciplinary project that examines the urge to punish in neoliberal societies.
 It deconstructs the concept of emotions in order to better understand the social, as well as psychical, dimensions of pursuing punishment even when it is ineffective.
 The aim of the project is to challenge the rationale behind the normative justifications for punishment, and to propose a more holistic and trans-disciplinary theory of the role of punishment in our society.
-Outputs are ongoing and so far include two peer-reviewed articles and co-editing of an upcoming Special Issue with Social & Legal Studies.
+Outputs are ongoing and so far include three peer-reviewed articles and co-editing of an upcoming Special Issue with Social & Legal Studies.
 The Journal Social & Legal Studies has also funded events on this project which were hosted by the Warwick Criminal Justice Centre.
 More details of past and future events and discussions on this project can be seen here.
 More recently, this project has evolved into a study titled Punishing Politics that looks at the relationship between political orientations and ideologies and the rise in sentiments of hostility and punitiveness.
 A pilot project on this is supported by Warwick's RDF fund.

 - The Sociology of Punishment; The Sociology of Prison Life

 - Gender and Criminal Justice; Feminist Critiques of Criminal Justice

 • Health and Vulnerability in Criminal Justice; Studies on Identities, Subjectivity, Emotions, Lived Experiences, Bodies or Embodiment; Qualitative Research in Criminology.

 Current Ph.D Candidates:

 Erika Herrera Rosales ; Project: "When Migrants are not Human: Victim Discourse of Central America Migrants in Mexico", funded by the Chancellor's International Scholarship.

 Chamberlen, A (Forthcoming) Embodying Punishment: Emotions, Identities and Lived Experiences in Women’s Prisons, Clarendon Studies in Criminology Series, Oxford University Press.